BennyTheDev/tap-protocol-specs/README.md

 Alongside these specs, there is already TAP protocol tracking available on https://trac.network.

-The description for the public endpoint will be published in the coming days on Github.
-This allows developers to embrace the new standard.
+Trac's public endpoint (https://github.com/BennyTheDev/trac-tap-public-endpoint) allows developers to embrace the new standard.
 After the official release of Trac, developers may self-host TAP tracking and create their own endpoints.

 # Specs
 #### External